cyclops-ui/templates/digital-ocean-example/README.md

 <img width="1512" alt="Screenshot 2024-11-22 at 16 40 37" src="https://github.com/user-attachments/assets/6534f55f-10ac-47f9-9590-a40a7184d406">

-Select the environment, size and the region you want to deploy to and hit `Deploy`.
+Select the environment, size and region you want to deploy to and hit `Deploy`.

 > ⚠️ Make sure that the environment you are deploying your application in is the same as the environment of the database you are connecting to